I love looking at the moon; it’s one of those things that never fails to amaze me each and every time I look up at it.

 This moon journal by Sandy Sitron is beautifully illustrated and set out for daily moon journaling!
 It is perfect for beginners because of the guidance it offers in the form of affirmations, rituals and journal exercises!

 This beautiful journal contains lined paper with space to write the date and the moon phase when journaling.
-It features affirmations and the seller even includes a personalised note in your order making it a very special purchase.
-Not only this, the paper is safe for burning, which is perfect for full moon letting go rituals!
+It also features affirmations and the paper is safe for burning, which is perfect for full moon letting go rituals!